tonethar/IGME-330-Fall-2023/notes/react-intro.md

 ---

 ### VI-E. Carry on!
- - ***Ok we are going to stop there - this is around 26:00 out of 42 minute video - you can finish it on your own!***
+ - ***Ok we are going to stop there - this is around 26:00 out of 42 minute video - you can and should finish it on your own!***
    - in the remaining portion of the video, much of the code will be factored *out* of the `App` component, and *into* `TodoItem`, `TodoList` and `NewTodoForm` components
    - data persistance will also be added with `window.localStorage`
  - How do you "publish" the app and put it on the web?